-Dyke Marsh wetland resources, plant and animal communities, and natural ecosystem functions have been damaged by previous human uses and are subject to continuing threats, such as alterations to the hydrology in the Potomac River and in nearby tributaries, and other effects from urbanization in the surrounding region.
+Dyke Marsh wetland resources, plant and animal communities, and natural ecosystem functions have been damaged by previous human uses and continued erosion, and are subject to continuing threats, such as alterations to the hydrology in the Potomac River and in nearby tributaries, and other effects from urbanization in the surrounding region.
 In addition, the NPS is required to restore Dyke Marsh, under P.L.
-93-251, and WRDA 2007, Section 1547.
-Therefore, a restoration and long-term management plan is needed at this time to
+93-251, and the Water Resources Development Act of 2007, Section 1547.
+The U.S. Environmental Protection Agency defines "ecosystem services" as "the many life-sustaining benefits we receive from nature-clean air and water, fertile soil for crop production, pollination, and flood control.
+These ecosystem services are important to our health and well-being, yet they are limited and often taken for granted as being free" (USEPA 2009).
+Therefore, a restoration and management plan is needed at this time to

-The U.S. Environmental Protection

-Agency defines "ecosystem services"

-as "the many life-sustaining benefits

-we receive from nature-clean air and

-water, fertile soil for crop production,

-pollination, and flood control.
-These

-ecosystem services are important to

-our health and well-being, yet they are

-limited and often taken for granted as

-being free" (USEPA 2009).

-- Protect the existing wetlands from erosion, nonnative plant species, loss of habitat, and altered hydrologic regimes; - Restore wetlands and ecosystem functions and processes lost through sand and gravel mining and shoreline erosion; - Avoid increased costs (delayed restoration will result in increased restoration costs); and - Improve ecosystem services that benefit the Potomac River Watershed and the Chesapeake Bay.
+- Protect the existing wetlands from erosion, nonnative invasive plants, loss of habitat, and altered hydrologic regimes; - Restore wetlands and ecosystem functions and processes lost through sand and gravel mining and shoreline erosion; - Avoid increased costs (delayed restoration will result in increased restoration costs); and - Improve ecosystem services that benefit the Potomac River Watershed and the Chesapeake Bay.